spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Agent Assist

-The [Agent Assist](/docs/scos/dev/feature-walkthroughs/{{page.version}}/agent-assist-feature-walkthrough.html) feature allows adding an agent, a person who assists customers: advises the best fit for customers and performs various activities on behalf of a customer on the Storefront.
+The [Agent Assist](/docs/scos/dev/feature-walkthroughs/{{page.version}}/agent-assist-feature-walkthrough.html) feature lets you add an agent, a person who assists customers: advises the best fit for customers and performs various activities on behalf of a customer on the Storefront.

 ## Alternative Products

-The [Alternative Products](/docs/scos/dev/feature-walkthroughs/{{page.version}}/alternative-products-feature-walkthrough.html) feature allows defining alternative products for products that are discontinued or out of stock.
+The [Alternative Products](/docs/scos/dev/feature-walkthroughs/{{page.version}}/alternative-products-feature-walkthrough.html) feature lets you define alternative products for products that are discontinued or out of stock.

 ## Approval Process